markjescem/react-hooks-set/docs/useScrollPosition.md

 }
 ```

 In some cases, the scrollable section is just a container of dom.
-So you need set the id of the container, and pass the name of id to the hooks.
+So you need set the id of the container, and pass the name of id to the hook.

 ```jsx
 import { useRef } from 'react'